Image to Text Converter

 After recognition, the OCR system may perform postprocessing steps to improve accuracy.
 This can involve correcting errors based on context, spell-checking, and handling ambiguous characters.

 The recognized characters are then converted into digital text format.
 Depending on the application, the output can be plain text, formatted text, or even structured data like tables.
+In our case the OCR software attempts to recreate the text format from the PDF,JPG,PNG or Tiff that are fed to the system into an editable file like Word, DOC or even an editable PDF.

 OCR Software Use Cases